-(1) In the context of the business of insurance, the disclosure of HIV-related test (see Definitions (3)) results other than as permitted by the statute (see Testing & Reporting (1)) is a misdemeanor. § 10-3-1104.5.
+(1) In the context of the business of insurance, the disclosure of HIV-related test (see Definitions (5)) results other than as permitted by statute (see Testing & Reporting (1)) is a misdemeanor. § 10-3-1104.5.

-(2) Any person who performs or offers or agrees to perform any act of sexual intercourse, fellatio, cunnilingus, masturbation, or anal intercourse with any person who is not such person's spouse, in exchange for money or any other thing of value, and with knowledge of being infected with HIV, commits prostitution with knowledge of being infected with AIDS and is guilty of a class 5 felony. § 18-7-201.7.
+(2) Any person who performs, or offers, or agrees to perform any act of sexual intercourse, fellatio, cunnilingus, masturbation, or anal intercourse with any person who is not such person's spouse, in exchange for money or any other thing of value, and with knowledge of being infected with HIV (see Definitions (1)), commits prostitution (see Definitions (7)) with knowledge of being infected with AIDS (see Definitions (1)) and is guilty of a Class 5 felony. § 18-7-201.7.

-(3) Any person with knowledge of being infected with HIV who patronizes a prostitute is guilty of a class 6 felony. § 18-7-205.7.
+(3) Any person with knowledge of being infected with HIV who patronizes a prostitute is guilty of a Class 6 felony. § 18-7-205.7.

-(4) Failure by an attending physician or other health care provider required to make a report of HIV infection (see Testing & Reporting (6)) or any laboratory or person required to make a report of HIV infection (see Testing & Reporting (7)) is a class 2 petty offense.
-Any physician or other health care provider, any officer or employee of the State Department of Public Health and Environment or a local department of health, or any person, firm, or corporation that releases or makes public confidential health reports containing information about a person's HIV infection is guilty of a misdemeanor. § 25-4-1409.
+(4) Failure by an attending physician or other health care provider required to make a report of HIV infection (see Definitions (5), Testing & Reporting (6)), or any laboratory or person required to make a report of HIV infection (see Testing & Reporting (7)) is a Class 2 petty offense.
+Any physician or other health care provider, any officer or employee of the Department of Public Health and Environment or a local department of health, or any person, firm, or corporation that releases or makes public confidential health reports containing information about a person's HIV infection is guilty of a misdemeanor. § 25-4-1409.